 Copy invite link button) can be easier than waiting for the email to arrive.

-Note that the invite will expire in 5 days from creation.
+Note that the invitation will expire in 5 days from creation.

 Accepting team invites